 Code of Practice for the Governance of State Bodies

 The Department of Public Expenditure & Reform a revised Code of Practice for the governance of state bodies in August 2016.
-The full text of the code is available here.
+See the full text of the code.

 The revised and updated Code of Practice for the Governance of State Bodies (2016) is designed to ensure that both commercial and non-commercial State bodies meet the highest standards of corporate governance.
 It provides a framework for the application of best practice and is intended to take account of developments in respect of oversight, reporting requirements and the appointment of Board members.
 The Code is based on the underlying principles of good governance: accountability, transparency, probity and a focus on the sustainable success of the organisation over the longer term.